-Fortunately times have changed.
-Technology and our own understanding of proper data center maintenance have advanced to much more proactive solutions.
-And that starts with the right predictive and preventive maintenance strategies.
+Fortunately, times have changed.
+Technology and our own understanding of proper data center maintenance have advanced.
+Companies are implementing much more proactive solutions these days.

 When we talk about predictive maintenance, usually it’s referring to a means of improving and avoiding delays in data delivery.

 Examples might include customer-facing transactions like an order-process in sales or withdrawals/deposits at a bank.
 For many companies, the use of flash storage has replaced traditional hard drive disk storage.

-However, if your hardware does not, there are plenty of softwares readily available to integrate with existing systems.
+However, if your hardware does not, there is plenty of software readily available to integrate with existing systems.

 Predictive storage uses a combination of millions of sensors and AI telemetry to constantly record, predict, and prevent any major problems or interruptions that might occur.

-Benefits of predictive maintenance:
+Benefits of Predictive Maintenance:

 - Save money.
 Decrease your maintenance fees, personnel costs for reactionary fixes, and reduce data center failures and downtime costs.

 - Increase efficiency and productivity.
-Since any problems will be predicted, prevented or solved in real time, maintenance will occur before any issues can escalate too far.
+Since any problems will be predicted, prevented or solved in real-time, maintenance will occur before any issues can escalate too far.

 - Preserve company reputation.
 You won’t be associated with any app-data gaps, short data center downtimes or interruptions.
-Plus no fear of a public relations nightmare due to a full catastrophic failure.
+Plus no fear of a public relations nightmare due to full catastrophic failure.

 - Easy integration.
 Getting the right software is easier now than ever.

 Maybe it’s a matter of upgrading your hardware.
 But investing now to save time and money later makes more sense than the day-to-day risks of not actively using predictive analytics.

 In hindsight, predictive maintenance seems like it would be a standard part of all companies dealing in major data storage and delivery.
 However, it’s a relatively new idea and practice.

-Well in this case, preventive maintenance is simply physically taking care of all of the important, expensive network equipment in your data center.
+Well, in this case, preventive maintenance is simply physically taking care of all of the important, expensive network equipment in your data center.

 A standard preventive maintenance plan will help extend the life and reduce any repair costs of the in your data center.

-- Uninterruptible power supply (UPS)
+- Uninterruptible Power Supply (UPS)

 When’s the last time that air filter was changed?
 Are cables tangled or damaged?
 How old are your company’s generators?
-If left alone, these small maintenance checks can eventually catch up and may cause a major problem.

 Maybe you’re not confident in your company’s ability to internally handle any inspections or maintenance.
 That’s ok!
 There are plenty of third-party companies that are more than capable of handling standard preventive maintenance procedures.

-An external company can help you create an optimal preventive maintenance plan.
-Schedule everything annually, from general reviews of your data center site’s condition to more in-depth examinations of all of your equipment and hardware.
+They can schedule everything annually.
+This includes general reviews of your data center site’s condition to more in-depth examinations of all of your equipment and hardware.

 Whatever route you choose, be sure to keep correct and proper documentation of any past or current preventive maintenance procedures and history.